Writer/Surfer

 Support our work!
 The Inertia may earn a small commission from affiliate links in this article.
 Learn more about our gear review policy here.

 Take a look at ski resorts across North America these days, and you’ll notice that more and more skiers and riders are wearing helmets to protect the old noodle.
-According to the National Ski Areas Association, the overall percentage of skiers and riders wearing helmets has increased from 25 percent in the 2002/03 season to 90 percent in the 2021/22 season.
-The reason behind this may be twofold: first of all, the general public is making smarter choices for their personal safety, and secondly, helmets are now lighter, more comfortable, and better designed than ever before.
+According to the National Ski Areas Association, the overall percentage of skiers and riders wearing helmets has increased from 25% in the 2002/03 season to 90% in the 2021/22 season.
+The reason behind this may be twofold: first of all, the general public is making smarter choices for their personal safety, and second, helmets are now lighter, more comfortable, and better designed than ever before.

 Given the growing popularity of ski and snowboard helmets, the number of options these days can be overwhelming, to say the least.
-That’s exactly why we reached out to the top ski and snowboard helmet brands to get our hands on – and noggins in – some of the top performing helmets on the market to help even the most discerning skier or rider find their ideal choice.
+That’s exactly why we reached out to the top ski and snowboard helmet brands to get our hands on – and noggins in – some of the top-performing helmets on the market to help even the most discerning skier or rider find their ideal choice.
+After plenty of testing, our top pick is the Giro Owen Spherical, but if you prefer something with more ski-inspired styling, check out the Smith Vantage

 Best Overall Ski and Snowboard Helmet: Giro Owen Spherical